88-degrees/Book-of-Changes/e5a4a7e8bf87daguo.md

 Line 4 is near 5, the ruler's place.
 On its subject devolves the duty of meeting the extraordinary exigency of the time; but he is strong; and, the line being in an even place, his strength is tempered.
 He will be equal to his task.
 Should he look out for the help of the subject of 1, that would affect him with another element of weakness; and his action would give cause for regret.

 Line 5 is strong and central.
 Its subject should be equal to achieve extraordinary merit.
 But he has no proper correlate below, and as 2 inclined to 1, so does this to 6.
-But here the willow only produces flowers, not shoots;--its decay will soon reappear.
+But here the willow only produces flowers, not shoots; -- its decay will soon reappear.
 An old wife will have no children.
 If the subject of the line is not to be condemned as that of 3, his action does not deserve praise.

 The subject of 6 pursues his daring course, with a view to satisfy the extraordinary exigency of the time, and benefit all under the sky.
 He is unequal to the task, and sinks beneath it; but his motive modifies the judgment on his conduct.